shredthaGNAR/list-of-my-starred-repos/README.md

 * [kevinpollet/pocket-deduper](https://github.com/kevinpollet/pocket-deduper): Remove duplicates from your Pocket list.
 * [k5md/Pocket-Editor-webextension](https://github.com/k5md/Pocket-Editor-webextension): A sidebar text-editing addon for firefox
 * [JeanDavidDaviet/Pocket-Export](https://github.com/JeanDavidDaviet/Pocket-Export): None
+* [rtward/pocket-import](https://github.com/rtward/pocket-import): A small script to upload a list of URLs into pocket
 * [mmagnus/Pocket-Plus-Calibre-Plugin](https://github.com/mmagnus/Pocket-Plus-Calibre-Plugin): 📚 Modified version of the Calibre plugin for Pocket.
 Now, you get your articles organized by your Pocket tags, and more!
 * [andyw8/pocket-ruby](https://github.com/andyw8/pocket-ruby): Ruby wrapper for the Pocket REST and Search APIs
 * [ShockwaveNN/pocket-sinatra-interface](https://github.com/ShockwaveNN/pocket-sinatra-interface): Sinatra-based web interface for pocket api